-- 12.7.2.
-A supply chain is the movement of materials as they move from their source (raw materials) through manufacture to the end customer.
-A supply chain can include materials acquisition, purchasing, design, manufacturing, warehousing, transportation, customer service, and supply chain management.
-It requires people, information and resources to move a product from manufacturer to supplier to customer.
-Every supply chain carries some risk which may include product protection; counterfeit products and goods and defective products.
-ICT supply chains are invariably global and complex. - 12.7.3.
-Relationships with external service providers are established in a variety of ways, for example, through joint ventures, business partnerships, outsourcing arrangements (e.g. through supply contracts, interagency agreements, lines of business arrangements, service-level agreements), licensing agreements, and/or supply chain exchanges.
-The growing use of external service providers and new relationships being established with those providers present new and difficult challenges for organisations, especially in the area of information system security.
-These challenges include: - Defining the types of external information system services provided to organisations; - Describing how those external services are protected; and - Obtaining the necessary assurances that the risks to organisational operations and assets, individuals, other organisations, and national security arising from the use of the external services are acceptable. - 12.7.4.
+- 12.7.5.
 The degree of confidence that the risk from using external services is at an acceptable level depends on the assurance external organisations provide and trust that organisations place in external service providers.
-In some cases, the level of trust is based on the amount of direct control organisations are able to exert on external service providers in the use of security controls and assurance on the effectiveness of those controls. - 12.7.5.
-The level of control is usually established by the terms and conditions of the contracts or service-level agreements with the external service providers and can range from extensive control (e.g., negotiating contracts or agreements that specify detailed security requirements for the providers) to very limited control (e.g., using contracts or service-level agreements to obtain commodity services such as commercial telecommunications services). - 12.7.6.
-From an Information Assurance viewpoint, there are five key aspects to supply chain risk:

-- 1. Protection of sensitive information and systems;

-- 2. Continuity of supply;

-- 3. Product assurance;

-- 4. Security validation; and

-- 5. National Procurement Policy
+In some cases, the level of trust is based on the amount of direct control organisations are able to exert on external service providers in the use of security controls and assurance on the effectiveness of those controls. - 12.7.6.
+The level of control is usually established by the terms and conditions of the contracts or service-level agreements with the external service providers and can range from extensive control (e.g., negotiating contracts or agreements that specify detailed security requirements for the providers) to very limited control (e.g., using contracts or service-level agreements to obtain commodity services such as commercial telecommunications services). - 12.7.7.
+From an Information Assurance viewpoint, there are five key aspects to supply chain risk: - 1.
+Protection of sensitive information and systems; - 2.
+Continuity of supply; - Product assurance; - 4.
+Security validation; and - 5.
+National Procurement Policy